isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-is-drain-cleaner-an-acid-or-base.markdown

 slug: /is-drain-cleaner-an-acid-or-base/
 lastmod: 2025-05-07T12:21:28+03:00
 ---
-> **We may earn a commission when you click and buy from Amazon.com.**
->

----
-So,Â is drain cleaner an acid or base?Â The short and simple answer to this question is that a [drain cleaner](https://pestpolicy.com/best-drain-cleaner//) can either be
+So, is drain cleaner an acid or base?
+The short and simple answer to this question is that a [drain cleaner](https://pestpolicy.com/best-drain-cleaner//) can either be
 [an acid or a base](https://van.physics.illinois.edu/qa/listing.php?id=491&t=acids-and-bases-in-drain-cleaner)